hairjd2/School-Notes/MLL 328 Chinese Fiction and Drama/Test 2.md

 - Model citizens
 - Supernatural elements
 ### Plot
+- Chung-hsiang gets high position
+- Pao-an realizes he's from the same place and asks for a good position too, and Chung-hsiang does
+- First barbarian goes well, but second doesn't, chung-hsiang gets captured
+- He sends letter to Pao-an to see if he can ask uncle for money needed for ransom
+- Uncle dead (rip) so he spends ten years and leaves his wife to help out chung-hsiang
+- Chung-hsiang is tortured during it
+- Chung-hsiang ransomed
+- pao-an and wife die
+- chung-hsiang does well and helps with pao-an's son
 ## The Old Servant Hsu
 ### Background
 - Prologue (Hsiao Ying-shih, Tu Liang)